TheLandfill/cpp_cli/README.md

 // data is an object/literal with data you want to pass to the subcommand.
 ARGS_PARSER::parse(argc, argv, &data);
 ```
 where `T` is the type of the variable and `variable_name_var` is a stack allocated variable.
 The first argument to a `Command_Line_Var` is either the variable you want to set, its address (as long as it isn't a `Command_Line_Var<char>`), or a `nullptr`, the second variable is an array/vector of strings corresponding to flags that control the value of the variable, the third argument is a bool that determines whether or not the flags take arguments themselves, and the last argument is an optional help message.
-The only difference between a `Command_Line_Value` and a `Command_Line_Var` is that the third argument is what you want the variable to be set to if the flag is found instead of a bool that determines whether the flag takes an argument, since `Command_Line_Value`s do not take arguments.
-If you don't provide one, the flags will still show up in the help message so that you don't forget about documenting a help message.
+The only difference between a `Command_Line_Value` and a `Command_Line_Var` is that the third argument is what you want the variable to be set to if the flag is found instead of a bool that determines whether the flag takes an argument, since `Command_Line_Value`s do not take arguments. `Command_Line_Vector`s take in a vector of type `T` and only take three arguments instead of four like a `Command_Line_Var` or a `Command_Line_Value`.
+If you don't provide one, the flags will still show up in the help message so that you don't forget about documenting a flag.
 To have a set of flags ignored, pass in anything starting with a backtick (\`) for the help message.

 If a `nullptr` is provided for the first argument of a Command_Line_Var or Command_Line_Value, the parser will just treat it as if it were a non-option.